Ibrahim-Hegazi/Car_Clinic_Project_Revamped/README.md

 ---

 ## 🚧 Current Technical & Budget Constraints
-This project processes ~700 Reddit automotive posts daily to extract structured problem–solution pairs via a locally hosted LLM.
+This project processes ~700 Reddit automotive posts daily to extract structured problem–solution pairs via a GitHub hosted LLM.
 Current processing time exceeds **30 hours/day**, making real-time use impractical.
 Budget constraints prevent the use of paid APIs or cloud GPUs at this stage.